GuidoJeuken-6512/lambda/README.md

 **Configuration:**
 - Add the integration via the Home Assistant UI (`Settings` → `Devices & Services` → `Add Integration` → "Lambda WP")
-- Enter name, host, port, slave ID, firmware version, and the number of heat pumps, boilers, and heating circuits
+- Enter name, host, port, slave ID, firmware version, and the number of heat pumps, boilers, heating circuits, buffer tanks, and solar modules
 - Optional: Enable room thermostat control to use external temperature sensors for each heating circuit
 - After setup, temperature ranges and update interval can be adjusted via the options